skandyx/BotPy/README.md

 ### ✅ Strengths

 1.  **Rigorous Filtering**: The multi-stage filtering (Volume, Exclusion List, Volatility) effectively removes illiquid or undesirable pairs.
-2.  **Solid Technical Foundation**: The use of standard, proven indicators like RSI, ADX, and long-term Moving Averages provides a solid base for analysis.
+2.  **Confluence of Indicators**: By requiring confirmation from multiple indicators across different timeframes (RSI, ADX, MACD, MAs), the strategy significantly reduces the probability of acting on false signals.
 3.  **Patience & Context-Awareness**: With the **Market Regime Filter**, the bot knows when to stay out of the market entirely, avoiding many losing trades in unfavorable conditions.
-4.  **Systematic Risk Management**: The use of predefined Stop Loss, Take Profit, an advanced Trailing Stop Loss, and an **Anti-Churn Cooldown** enforces disciplined trading.
+4.  **Adaptive Risk Management**: The ability to use **ATR-based stops**, **auto break-even**, and **partial take profits** allows for sophisticated, professional-grade risk management that adapts to market conditions.

 ### ⚠️ Weaknesses & Risks